-- Experience in analysing information and using that information to inform and justify decisionmaking. - An understanding of, and experience in, applying the principles of natural justice and administrative fairness. - An understanding of, and interest in, the rights of social services clients. - An understanding of the principles of Te Tiriti o Waitangi. - Knowledge of tīkanga Māori.
+- Experience in analysing information and using that information to inform and justify decisionmaking. - An understanding of and experience in the principles of natural justice and administrative fairness. - An understanding of the principles of Te Tiriti o Waitangi. - Knowledge of tīkanga Māori. - Knowledge and experience in dealing with a broad cross-section of society. - Experience with and understanding of cross- cultural communication.

-- Knowledge and experience in dealing with a broad cross-section of society. - Experience with and understanding of cross-cultural communication. - Some experience in working in a committee and/or decision-making and/or administering a statutory responsibility. - Experience in interviewing and fact gathering. - Understanding of, and awareness of, disability, mental health and/or addiction issues. - Knowledge of the role, functions, and purpose of the Social Workers Registration Board.
+- Some experience in working in a committee and/or decision-making and/or administering a statutory responsibility. - Experience in interviewing and fact gathering. - Knowledge of the role, functions, and purpose of the Social Workers Registration Board.